 Creating a Semantic Layer with SAP Business Objects Universe

-This material is an introduction to how to develop a SAP Business Objects Universe.
-It is aimed at students at universities, universities and other educational institutions with limited experience with Business Intelligence.
+This material is an introduction to how to develop an SAP Business Objects Universe.
+It is aimed at students at universities, universities, and other educational institutions with limited experience with Business Intelligence.

 It can be used in the classroom or for self-study.

 On completion of the course, students will be able to understand the basic concepts of a universe and how to design and develop a universe.